Murders of Margaret and Seana Tapp: Investigation

 Late on 6 August or early on 7 August 1984, an unknown assailant or assailants entered the home, beating, then strangling them to death with a section of rope.
 The victims' bodies were found in their beds in their nightwear the following day.
 Seana had been raped prior to her murder.

 The case was investigated but quickly went cold.
 As there were no signs of forced entry, and the victims were attacked in their beds, the perpetrator(s) were probably known to them and aware of the broken lock on the back door.

 Other leads included a Dunlop Volley footprint and a red utility vehicle seen parked nearby which was never traced.

-Potential suspects included work colleagues and acquaintances of the single mother, including a doctor who had been paying the house rent prior to his death.
+Potential suspects included colleagues and acquaintances of the single mother, including a doctor who had been paying the house rent prior to his death.

 Several suspects were later eliminated via DNA analysis, although complications in 2008 pertaining to the contamination of samples retrieved from the murder scene have cast doubts upon the earlier elimination of some suspects from the police inquiry.

 In 2015, investigators reopened the case in a cold case review including the help of well known ex-investigator Ron Iddles.
 In 2017, an A$1 million reward was offered for information that could lead to a conviction.